Haight & Ashbury

 Like surviving members of the Grateful Dead, this purple Victorian sports a touch of gray – but during the Summer of Love, this was...

-Blame it on the bossa nova or the punch bowls of Deluxe Spa Collins (gin, cucumber, ginger, lemon and soda).
-Cover is either free or $5...
+Blame it on the bossa nova or the Deluxe Spa Collins (gin, cucumber, ginger, mint, lemon and soda).
+Admission is either free or $5 for...

 Vegetarians swear by Sunrise for its crispy falafel sandwich – best supersized with eggplant and/or avocado – but even meat-eaters will...